SAP-samples/teched2025-DA267/exercises/ex3_analytic_model/ex3.2_analytic_model/README.md

 10. Deploy the analytic model.
 ![](../../../images/ex3.2_12.png)

-The analytic model is created and lets us combine plan data with time dependent master data!
+The analytic model is created and lets us combine plan data with time-dependent master data!
 On to [exercise 4](../../ex4_sac_story_reporting/README.md) where we will embedd this analytic model into our previously created story in SAP Analytics Cloud.